jsbean/PitchSpellingTools/Documentation/SpellingAlgorithm.md

 | `a flat` | `c sharp` | `augmented third`  | **undesired** |
 | `a flat` | `d flat` | `perfect fourth` | **desired**  |

-> Not that there are multiple desired options.
+> Note that there are multiple desired options.

 ## High Resolution Pitch Spelling